 #lifestyle & opinion

-small, Grow Your Own Beetroot: Poland's Allotment Culture, A family at work.
-'Działka' gardens by Waszyngtona street, Warsaw, 1974 photo: Michał Browarski / Forum, majowka_201_forum.jpg
+small, Grow Your Own Beetroot: Poland's Allotment Culture, A family at work in their 'działka' (allotment) near Waszyngtona Street, Warsaw, 1974, photo: Michał Browarski / Forum, majowka_201_forum.jpg

 Some consider the urban gardening phenomenon a continuation of peasant traditions, while others would rather trace its origins back to the rural properties of the old gentry.
 Either way, ‘działkowanie’ – the art of cultivating and relaxing on a small piece of land – is a national pastime.
 Culture.pl looks into how Poland's love of allotments began and where it might be heading.